 Excessive Caffeine

-One or two cups of coffee is likely fine for most women with PCOS, but high caffeine intake can raise cortisol levels, which may worsen hormonal imbalance.
-If you’re sensitive, try swapping your afternoon coffee for green tea or matcha.
+One or two cups of coffee is generally considered fine for most people.
+If you notice caffeine affects your energy or sleep, consider swapping your afternoon coffee for green tea or matcha.

 Alcohol